ajette/ICanHazPghPlow/README.md

 ![Alt text](/screenshots/allview.png?raw=true "After Clicking Button")

 ### Can I view past snowplow information?
 Sure.
 You'll need the docid of where the information is stored.
-Then just pass that in as a GET parameter.
+Then just pass that in as the GET parameter 'myDoc'.
 I'll add in functionality to find the docid's easily but if you root around you can find them.
 See the URL as an example: I can take a quick look at the south side and see what was missed during this event.
 ![Alt text](/screenshots/mydoc.png?raw=true "Viewing Past Storm Event (missing salted roads circled)")

 ### Why?